ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 ```
 Then wait quite a long time while many packages get downloaded and installed.

+### Two common file formats and programs in population genomics
+Genomic data is typically stored in one of two formats: **PLINK** and **vcf**.
+Programs can be used to interchange between the two.
+These are text files, so can be viewed using a text editor, but there is no expectation that these should be edited manually. vcf files typically end in `.vcf`.
+Plink files

 ### To obtain the wolf data from Dryad
 The vcf file we are going to work with can be found in [Dryad](https://datadryad.org/resource/doi:10.5061/dryad.c9b25)